Hylinn/Minecraft-Forge-Mods/README.md

   Unless otherwise noted, each spell has a max level of 5 and weight of 3.
 The only way to obtain the level 5 version of a spell is by combining two level 4 version at an anvil.

   When casting a spell, it is possible to charge it up in a similar manner to using a bow.
 Each spell handles the effect of charging differently.
-Charging a spell also causes the spell to damage the wand more than an uncharged spell.
+Charging a spell also causes the spell to damage the wand more than an uncharged spell up to a maximum of 8 damage.
-  The cost is calculate by the following: ``max(2^seconds, 8)``

   There is also a one second cooldown after a spell is cast before another spell can start.